 The talks and posters at the 2017 meeting have demonstrated the continuous, exciting advances being made in most areas of telomere research, with much of the recent progress resulting from creative applications of new research technologies.
 Also, attendance at this meeting has been very similar to previous years—despite visa problems experienced by some of our colleagues—which I think reflects the pivotal role it continues to play in this research area.

 Thank you to Roger for taking the time to chat with us.
 For more conversations with our other meeting organizers and course instructors, go here.
-Also, to gain a trainee's perspective on the Ion Channels course, read our Q&A with Borja Barbero.
+Also, to gain a participant’s perspective on this meeting, read our Q&A with Borja Barbero.